-A mobile approach with lures is my favourite for warmer water pike, before cooler autumn weather and then winter kicks in.
+When it comes to catching pike with lures, a mobile approach is my favourite for warmer water pike, before cooler autumn weather and then winter kicks in.

 You may be lucky enough to identify a swim and cast a lure straight to a waiting fish but more often than not, piking can be a waiting game with many hours or even days waiting for a pike to come on the feed.

 Lure fishing is so successful because you’re not waiting for the fish to feed.
 You’re finding the fish.

 Being more mobile in your approach will greatly improve your chances of catching and will massively increase your catch rate.

 Cover all areas of your chosen swim in a methodical manner.
 Sometimes you have to virtually run the lure past the pike’s nose before it’s tempted to strike.

 If fishing a narrow drain or canal, always cast your lure ahead of where you’re walking so you don’t spook the fish.
 Remember, pike are often laying in wait in shallow water and margins.